codio-content/MySQL-What_is_a_database/.guides/content/SQL-examples-10c4.md

-For the next set of examples, try doing a `source` on each of them by copying and pasting the code in the `sql-example.sql` we created for you.
+For the next set of examples, try doing a `source` on each of them by copying and pasting the code in the `sql-example.sql` file we created for you.

 Select the _email_ column of the `basic_info` table and sort the results by email in _ascending_ order: